Mercedes-Benz Group AG – Annual report – 31 December 2021

 Table D.46 shows the maturities of the future contractual lease payments and the development of lease payments to the carrying amounts of receivables from finance-lease contracts.

-In 2021, the Mercedes-Benz Group recognised a gain of €203 million (2020: €336 million) as the difference between the additions to receivables from finance-lease contracts and the carrying amounts of the underlying assets (especially in connection with the delivery of vehicles to consolidated companies, which result in a finance-lease).
+In 2022, the Mercedes-Benz Group recognized a gain of €177 million (2021: €203 million) from the difference between the additions to receivables from finance-lease contracts and the carrying amounts of the underlying assets.

 Loss allowances